McNamara84/elmo/README.md

   - Note: As in all affiliation fields the ROR ID is saved, when an affiliation is chosen from the list

 ### Originating Laboratory
+The controlled list is provided and maintained by Utrecht University ([MSL Laboratories](https://github.com/UtrechtUniversity/msl_vocabularies/blob/main/vocabularies/labs/labnames.json)) and can be updated via API call (see [API documentation](https://mde2.cats4future.de/api/v2/docs/index.html)).

 - Laboratory Name
   This field contains the laboratory, where the research data came from.
-Its content is mapped to `<contributor contributorType="HostingInstitution"><contributorName>` in the DataCite scheme
+Its content is mapped to `<contributor contributorType="HostingInstitution"><contributorName>` in the DataCite scheme.
   - Data Type: String
   - Occourence: 0-n
   - The corresponding field in the database is called: `laboratoryname` in the table `originating_laboratory`
-  - Restrictions: Controlled vocabulary provided by Utrecht University ([MSL Laboratories](https://github.com/UtrechtUniversity/msl_vocabularies/blob/main/vocabularies/labs/labnames.json))
+  - Restrictions: Controlled list
   - [DataCite documentation](https://datacite-metadata-schema.readthedocs.io/en/4.5/properties/contributor/#a-contributortype)
   - Example values: `Fragmentation Lab (Ludwig-Maximilians-University Munich, Germany)`, `TecMOD - GRmodel (CNRS-Rennes 1 University, France)`

-- *Saved in backend (not visible to user):* LabId, laboratoryAffiliation

-    The purpose of these fields is to clearly identify the originating laboratory.
+- *Saved in backend (not visible to user):* LabId, laboratoryAffiliation The purpose of these fields is to clearly identify the originating laboratory.
 The contents are mapped to `<nameIdentifier nameIdentifierScheme="labid">` and `<affiliation>` in the DataCite scheme.
     - Data type: String
     - Occurence: 1